-After a busy August, we’re pleased to share some of the latest updates to our graph visualization toolkits.
+After a busy few weeks, we’re pleased to share some of the latest updates to our graph visualization toolkits.

 Our focus has been on layouts, with enhancements to help your users uncover insight in their biggest and most complex datasets.
 KeyLines developers will also benefit from improvements to our SDK and documentation.

-We designed our organic layout to combine performance and quality.
+We designed our organic layout to combxine performance and quality.
 It’s capable of detangling your biggest datasets, arranging items around the chart to reveal patterns with speed and simplicity.

 We’ve just made it even faster.